osm-search/Nominatim/data-sources/wikipedia-wikidata/README.md

 Wikidata
 ---

-This script downloads and processes Wikidata to enrich the previously created Wekipedia tables for use in Nominatim.
+This script downloads and processes Wikidata to enrich the previously created Wikipedia tables for use in Nominatim.

 #### Import & Process Wikidata